swiftlang/swift-org-website/documentation/server/guides/allocations.md

 [ perf record: Captured and wrote 401.088 MB perf.data (49640 samples) ]
 ```

-If perf tells you about "lost chunks" and asks you to "check the IO/CPU overhead", you should jump to the 'Overcoming "lost chunks"' section at the end of this document.
+By placing user probes at strategic points in your codebase, you can track and log allocation events to gain insights into memory allocation patterns, identify potential performance issues or memory leaks, and analyze memory usage in your application.

+> Important: If the `perf` output returns `lost chunks` and makes a `check the IO/CPU overload!` request, see **Overcoming lost chunks of data** below.

-### Flame graphs
+### Creating flame graphs

-After a successful `perf record`, you can invoke the following command line to produce an SVG file with the flame graph
+Once you’ve successfully recorded data using `perf record`, you can invoke the following command to produce an SVG file with the flame graph:

 ```bash
 perf script | \